 Research data management (RDM) entails the responsible handling of research data before, during and after the research project.
 This includes processes for collecting, processing, analysing, storing, sharing, archiving and disposing of research data.

 Roskilde University (RUC) has a data management policy which provides guidelines to researchers and students to manage research data appropriately (see box to the left).
 RUC's data management policy is based on the idea that research data should be "as open as possible, as closed as necessary".
 When research leads to the publication of results, relevant data that validates the research should, as far as possible, be attached to the publication.

 The Danish Universities have developed an eLearning course "Research Data Management".
 The course is divided into three modules (RDM, FAIR, Data Management Plans), introducing the general concepts and terms used in RDM.
 Each module takes approx. 20 minutes.
-See more here or at the respective sites in this LibGuide.
+See more here or consult the pages in this LibGuide.